shouryaps/hugo-shourya-winston-theme/exampleSite/content/posts/sanity-not-statistical copy.md

 aer suus prosternite, vultus per valetque aut iactas rumpunt, et ubi donec.
 Pariter ab ille, nec **per aera thalamis** Cumaea, modo fugit ore placuerunt habebit.

+[^1]: This is the first footnote.

+[^bignote]: Here's one with multiple paragraphs and code.

+    Indent paragraphs to include them in the footnote.

+    `{ my code }`

+    Add as many paragraphs as you like.